apache/airflow/docs/howto/operator/gcp/sftp_to_gcs.rst

 ------------------

 To move the file use the ``move_object`` parameter.
 Once the file is copied to Google Storage, the original file from the SFTP is deleted.
-Using the ``destination_path`` defines the path to which file will be present in the bucket.
+The ``destination_path`` parameter defines the full path of the file in the bucket.

 .. exampleinclude:: ../../../../airflow/example_dags/example_sftp_to_gcs.py
     :language: python